 Join whole plants in bunches and dry them hanging on strings with flowers facing down.
 Drying time depends on the climate and weather, and also varies from plant to plant.
 Properly dried plants can break nicely but do not disintegrate into dust.

 Plants can be dried with artificial heat too.
-You can dry herbs in the stove.
+You can dry them in the stove.
 They may also be dried in an oven at the lowest temperature stage with the open door.
-Microwave oven can be used but in this case, drying time is measured in minutes.
-Plants will maintain distinct color if you follow this advice.
+A microwave oven can be used but in this case, drying time is measured in minutes.
+They will maintain a distinct color if you follow this advice.

 Ungrounded stored herbs will prevent rapid evaporation or oxidation.
 Each drug is stored separately.
-Crush herbs and prepare tea mixtures in a small amount so it won’t get old.
+Crush them and prepare tea mixtures in a small amount so it won’t get old.

-You should use dried herbs in one year from storing them.
-When new season of herbs come you will gather fresh ones.
-Herbs will lose their active substances after one year so they aren’t appropriate for drinking anymore.
-But you can use them in the bath or as compresses.
+You should use tea in one year from storing it.
+When a new season of herbs come you will gather fresh ones.
+It will lose its active substances after one year so it isn’t appropriate for drinking anymore.
+But you can use it in the bath or as a compress.

-We came to the end of this interesting topic.
-Now you know how to make your own loose leaf tea that will serve you well.
-Follow our simple rules from gathering, drying and storing tea herbs and you will drink the most quality home-made tea.
+You have all the information to know how to make your own loose leaf tea that you can use a whole year for different purposes.
+Follow my simple rules from gathering, drying and storing herbs and you will drink the most quality home-made tea.

-Nevertheless you are picking herbs as a cure or for enjoyment; you should always know what you are doing.
-Some herbs are poisonous and harmful so be sure that you picked the right herb.
+Nevertheless, you are picking plants as a cure or for enjoyment; you should always know what you are doing.
+Some of them are poisonous and harmful so be sure that you picked the right herb.

-Are you not sure for picking the right herb?
-Contact herbalist or someone who works with plants and herbs, he will help you.
+Are you not sure about picking the right herb?
+Contact me and I will help you.

 Making your own loose leaf tea can be fun.
-You can learn about specific herbs, enjoy in nature, release stress and much more.
-You can also engage your kids into the process and you will have the most beautiful trip ever.
+You can learn about specific plants, enjoy nature, release stress and much more.
+You can also engage your kids in the process and have the most beautiful trip ever.

-Did you ever ask yourself how much money you can save this way instead of buying tea through whole year?
+Did you ever ask yourself how much money you can save this way instead of buying tea throughout the year?